somatic TOOLS

 Michael Chekhov technique harnesses the intricate relationship between mind and body in acting.

 It activates the actor’s imagination through specific physical systems.
-The work is a profound tool for actors to enter characters and circumstances vastly different from their lived experience.
+The work is a profound tool to enter characters and circumstances vastly different from your lived experience.

 Voice & Body Work